dannykhoai/streetparking/README.md

 3b.
 Figuring out the zone for desired detection (Ongoing) <br>
+4. Converting to a TF Lite model and implement it on Raspberry Pi (Ongoing)
-4. Send data to a frontend site / or Telegram Bot sending signal.
+5. Send data to a frontend site / or Telegram Bot sending signal.
 (Pending)